* Spies, criminals, terrorists eye U.S. networks

-More than 100 foreign spy agencies were working to gain access to U.S. computer systems, as were criminal organizations, said James Miller, principal deputy under secretary of defense for policy.
+In a sobering assessment, the Defense Department’s Jim Miller said more than 100 foreign spy agencies were working to gain access to U.S. computer systems, as were criminal organizations.

 Terrorist groups also had cyber attack capabilities.

-“Our systems are probed thousands of times a day and scanned millions of times a day,” Miller told a forum sponsored by Ogilvy Washington, a public relations company.
+“Our systems are probed thousands of times a day and scanned millions of times a day,” said Miller, principal deputy under secretary of defense for policy.

 He said the evolving cyber threat had “outpaced our ability to defend against it.”

 “We are experiencing damaging penetrations -- damaging in the sense of loss of information.
-And we don’t fully understand our vulnerabilities,” Miller said.
+And we don’t fully understand our vulnerabilities,” he said.